bugzilla/bugzilla/docs/en/rst/using/understanding.rst

    manager.
 It's a good idea not to change this on other people's bugs.
 The default values are P1 to P5.

-   The Severity field indicates how severe the problem is - from blocker ("application unusable") to trivial ("minor cosmetic issue").
+   The Severity field indicates how severe the problem is—from blocker ("application unusable") to trivial ("minor cosmetic issue").
 You can also use this field to indicate whether a bug is an enhancement request.